 To stop at the settlement costs £5 in the summer as it’s a Historic Scotland attraction, but you can bypass it and make straight for the track that takes you up to the lighthouse and around the rest of the island for free.

 The first time I made it to the lighthouse, I was gobsmacked by the endless view, and the drop down to the fallen cliffs that have lay there for centuries, if not millennia.
 Hundreds of birds have made their home here, including the infamous puffin!
-You can see them from May through August.
+You can see puffins from April/May through August.